 て connects two or more phrases, sometimes implicitly indicating reason.
-However, the action in the latter part(s) can't contain volition.
+However, the action in the latter clause(s) can't contain volition.
 It may also list actions or qualities or even indicate a method for action.
-Sadly, it's not that simple.

 Similar to ～た, the same sound changes mentioned above apply to ～て.
 It's important to note that て is generally thought to have come from the 連用形 of the perfective auxiliary つ, which is now obsolete.
 Some dispute this, however, and claim it has always existed.
 This will become important to keep in mind when tense in relation to て is addressed.